anna-boli/myHealth/README.md

 ************************************************************************************************************************************

 ### Local Deployment
-This guide is for user to install related environment and application on local machine to run the “myHealth” application.
+This guide is for user to install related environment and application on local machine to run the “MyHealth” application.
 #### Python version: 3.7.5
 #### Django version: 2.2.2
 ************************************************************************************************************************************